dtrift/nmax/README.md

 # Nmax

-Parser for a file
+Parser for a file.
 Searches for maximum values

 ## Installation